 As Berman puts it in The Twilight of American Culture, “you can choose a way of life that becomes its own ‘monastery,’ that preserves the treasures of our heritage for yourself, and, hopefully, for future generations.”
 Along with shoring up the societal advances that have come with industrialization, it’s hard to imagine a more worthwhile use of the current cognitive surplus than this, nor a more effective way to help ensure that any such surplus that may be retained or revived in a dystopian and/or energy-starved, deindustrial future will be accompanied by a valuable treasury of knowledge and wisdom with which to enrich itself.

 About Matt CardinTeeming Brain founder and editor Matt Cardin is the author of DARK AWAKENINGS, DIVINATIONS OF THE DEEP, A COURSE IN DEMONIC CREATIVITY: A WRITER'S GUIDE TO THE INNER GENIUS, and the forthcoming TO ROUSE LEVIATHAN.
-He is also the editor of BORN TO FEAR: INTERVIEWS WITH THOMAS LIGOTTI and the academic encyclopedias MUMMIES AROUND THE WORLD and GHOSTS, SPIRITS, AND PSYCHICS: THE PARANORMAL FROM ALCHEMY TO ZOMBIES, and HORROR LITERATURE THROUGH HISTORY.
+He is also the editor of BORN TO FEAR: INTERVIEWS WITH THOMAS LIGOTTI and the academic encyclopedias MUMMIES AROUND THE WORLD, GHOSTS, SPIRITS, AND PSYCHICS: THE PARANORMAL FROM ALCHEMY TO ZOMBIES, and HORROR LITERATURE THROUGH HISTORY.

 Posted on November 24, 2012, in Science & Technology, Society & Culture and tagged clay shirky, cognitive surplus, internet, monastic option, Morris Berman, peak fossil fuels, social media.
 Bookmark the permalink.
 Leave a Comment.